SAP/ai-sdk-js/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add code snippets as examples to help explain your problem.
 Please remove sensitive information.

 **Log file**
 If applicable, add your log file or related error message.
-Again, please remove your sensitive information.
+Again, please remove sensitive information.

 **Impact / Priority**